Josh Naylor Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.29 team ERA that ranks 16th among all league pitching staffs.
+- The Tigers' 4.31 team ERA ranks 17th among all MLB pitching staffs.

-- In his most recent time out -- in relief on Saturday -- the lefty tossed 5 2/3 innings against the Oakland Athletics, giving up two earned runs while surrendering three hits.
+- His most recent time out was in relief on Thursday when the righty tossed one scoreless inning against the Kansas City Royals without allowing a hit.

-- The 25-year-old has amassed a 6.45 ERA and 8.4 strikeouts per nine innings in 24 games this season, while allowing a batting average of .287 to opposing hitters.
+- The 28-year-old has put up an ERA of 3.11, with 10.7 strikeouts per nine innings, in 46 games this season.
+Opposing hitters have a .213 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.